nobleman97/dockerize-express-server/README.md

 ---
 First copy the ```./k8s-web-hello``` folder and paste in your working directory

-> - The [index.mjs](./k8s-web-hello/index.mjs) file contains a simple web server that responds and an endpoint that responds with a greeting from the pod. \
+> - The [index.mjs](./k8s-web-hello/index.mjs) file contains a simple web server and an endpoint that responds with a greeting from the pod. \
 > - The Dockerfile contains instructions needed to build the Docker image

 Next, cd into the ```./k8s-web-hello``` folder and run the following command to build the docker image.